sorchowski/menusystem/README.md

     Future improvements
         Think about adding a timeout to the queue.get() so that the main run method doesn't block forever if the service should stop
         Handle control-c for KeyboardMenuAction
+        Refine setup.py to be compatible with setuptools or run as pip install Add ability to scroll through output of script or method Add ability to return to previous menu (outside of confirmation menu "no") via left button press